Ahead of the Game: The Parents' Guide to Youth Sports Concussion

 As a clinician with concentrated experience in administering and interpreting the results of the ImPACT neurocognitive test, she provides parents with extremely valuable, practical advice about the use of such tests, including the need for periodic re-testing to establish a new baseline to reflect a child's developing brain and cognitive skills.

 But of all of her advice to parents of concussed athletes, there is one recommendation that I hope they will listen to and follow above all: that concussed youth athletes not return to contact sports for at least three weeks after all symptoms have subsided.
 While she concedes that some parents may view three weeks as "an excessively long break," her recommendation, which I share, is backed up not just by science (recent studies, for instance, showing that cerebral blood flow in youth may remain suppressed even 30 days after concussion, and another finding that 85% of concussions take at least three weeks to resolve, and many take longer), but by Moser's vast clinical experience: "In my experience, by the time an athlete has completed an initial course of rest, submitted to post-concussion testing, and passed physical exertion testing, and a graduated return to exercise, three weeks or so have already passed anyway.
 Better not to rush the recovery process; returning to sports too soon only sets the athlete up for further, potentially devastating injuries."

 To that I say, bravo, Dr. Moser, bravo!

-Brooke de Lench is the Founder and Publisher of MomsTEAM.com and the author of Home Team Advantage: The Critical Role of Mothers in Youth Sports (HarperCollins), now available as an e-book on Amazon.com.
+Brooke de Lench is Executive Director of the non-profit MomsTEAM Institute of Youth Sports Safety, Founder and Publisher of MomsTEAM.com, Producer of the PBS documentary, The Smartest Team: Making High School Football Safer, the author of Home Team Advantage: The Critical Role of Mothers in Youth Sports (HarperCollins), now available as an e-book on Amazon.com.